opulo-inc/ohai/README.md

 2. Install `uv` using `brew install uv`.

+3. Install [Git LFS](https://git-lfs.com/) if you have not already, e.g. `brew install git-lfs`.
+This repo stores images and 3D files (`.jpg`, `.png`, `.webp`, `.step`, `.stl`) via LFS, so without it these files will only download as small text pointers and images won't show up.

-3. Open Terminal and `cd` into the ohai directory.
+4. Open Terminal and `cd` into the ohai directory.

     `cd ~/path/to/ohai`

+5. If you already had the repo cloned before installing Git LFS, or if images aren't showing up, pull the LFS files:

+    `git lfs install`

+    `git lfs pull`

-4. Create a virtual environment with uv.
+6. Create a virtual environment with uv.

     `uv venv`

-5. Install dependencies with uv:
+7. Install dependencies with uv:

     `uv sync`